gniquyij/satsie/README.md

 ```
 $ python utils.py new --url <subscription>   # to add a new subscription
-$ python utils.py arenew --url <subscription>   # to check if any updates on a specific subsciption
+$ python utils.py arenew --url <subscription>   # to check if any updates on a specific subscription
 ```

 ## TODO